Wedbush slashes price target on Geron Corporation [GERN] – find out why.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GERN.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Geron Corporation go to 5.00%.

-There are presently around $607 million, or 50.50% of GERN stock, in the hands of institutional investors.
-The top three institutional holders of GERN stocks are: RA CAPITAL MANAGEMENT, L.P. with ownership of 30,126,299, which is approximately 0% of the company’s market cap and around 0.10% of the total institutional ownership; BLACKROCK INC., holding 26,616,761 shares of the stock with an approximate value of $85.17 million in GERN stocks shares; and VANGUARD GROUP INC, currently with $58.38 million in GERN stock with ownership of nearly -7.527% of the company’s market capitalization.
+There are presently around $539 million, or 50.50% of GERN stock, in the hands of institutional investors.
+The top three institutional holders of GERN stocks are: RA CAPITAL MANAGEMENT, L.P. with ownership of 30,126,299, which is approximately 0% of the company’s market cap and around 0.10% of the total institutional ownership; BLACKROCK INC., holding 27,261,135 shares of the stock with an approximate value of $73.61 million in GERN stocks shares; and VIVO CAPITAL, LLC, currently with $52.06 million in GERN stock with ownership of nearly 26.544% of the company’s market capitalization.